- — Kosher, Non-GMO, Organic, Raw, Sproutable, Vegan

-The main quality of organic quinoa— as a powerful source of protein and minerals — determines the ways they benefit a human’s body.
+The main quality of organic Quinoa — as a powerful source of protein and minerals — determines how they benefit a human’s body.
 These are numerous and significant:

 - Render help with bone and tissue building Quinoa seeds have a protein balance similar to that of meat, fish, and milk, so they are invaluable for those on a vegetarian diet.
 Besides, they are a rich source of calcium, the mineral that is responsible for bones’ strength, and zinc, a co-factor of many enzymes that regulate the processes of growth and development, sperm generation, and nucleic acid synthesis.
 Consumption of Quinoa guarantees a beautiful appearance for your skin, hair, and nails.

 - Help cope with a severe headache Due to the high content of riboflavin and magnesium, you can eat organic Quinoa to get rid of migraine headaches.
 Riboflavin improves the transportation of oxygen to the brain cells and magnesium provides relaxation of the blood vessels that lead to the brain.